pgrwe/flutter-raylib/README.md

 ## Why?
 For the purpose of visualizing a robotic arm in 3D alongside our current dashboard (Binghamton University Rover Team).
 Similar to [ros2/rvis](https://github.com/ros2/rviz).
 Raylib is cross platform and has a simple API, there were also resources already in place to keep everything in dart (shoutout Jochum van der Ploeg).

-Incorporating the creation of a raylib window directly a flutter program means we don't have to have a separate executable somewhere on disk to run with dart's process library
+Incorporating the creation of a raylib window directly a flutter program means we don't have to have a separate executable somewhere on disk to run with dart's process library.

 In practice/during the semester - we will likely instead include an executable that the flutter program can run and communicate with through sockets or files, but this is interesting, so we may aswell try it.
 ## Cloning the Repository